A Better Query Language: BQL Language Specification

 FROM results

-note: some of the above examples would also allow and utilize this optimization, but the compiled output shown is that of the more general case (table variables) simply for clarity of what would normally happen.
+WHERE a > 10note: some of the above examples would also allow and utilize this optimization, but the compiled output shown is that of the more general case (table variables) simply for clarity of what would normally happen.

 In other cases, the resultset variable will be created as a table variable